Empirical and Sustainability Aspects of Software Engineering Research in the Era of Large Language Models: A Reflection: Methodology

 \section{Methodology}

-To answer our RQs, we used a mixed-methods approach, integrating quantitative and qualitative data gathered through a literature review and user survey.
-We incorporate temporal analyses, where possible, to analyse how trends have shifted.
+To answer our RQs, we used a mixed-methods approach, integrating quantitative and qualitative data gathered through a literature review and an author questionnaire.
+We incorporated temporal analyses, where possible, to analyse how trends have shifted.

-\textbf{\textit{Article Search.}} The study is conducted on the 692 articles published at the technical research track of ICSE 2023, 2024, and 2025.
-As the premier venue in SE, ICSE sets the benchmark for methodological rigour and research quality in the field.
-Consequently, the insights we draw from this body of work can be regarded as a reliable reflection of the community’s current priorities and practices.
-Moreover, these years coincide with the widespread advent of LLMs, following the release of ChatGPT in late 2022.
+\textbf{\textit{Article Search.}} The study was conducted on the 692 articles published in the ICSE technical research track in 2023, 2024, and 2025, a period coinciding with the widespread adoption of LLMs after the release of ChatGPT in late 2022.
+As the premier venue in SE, ICSE sets the bar for methodological rigour and research quality in the field, meaning our insights can be regarded as a reliable reflection of the community’s current priorities and practices.